tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 As the undead draw closer, we make a desperate dash up a set of stairs leading to the maintenance door, our only chance of escape.
 Reaching the door, I see it’s locked, the biometric pad blinking mockingly in the dim light.

 I retrieve the severed hand from my pack.
-Pressing the grotesque key against the pad yields nothing but a blinking red light in refusal.
+Pressing the grotesque key against the pad, yielding nothing but a blinking red light in refusal.
 "Fuck!"
 I curse.

 "I think… the hand's too cold.
 The scanner can't read it," Tuyết observes, her voice strained.